 1. Take the extraction hook out of the vehicle tool kit ⇒ Vehicle tool kit components.

-3. Remove the wheel hub cover with extraction hook in the direction of the arrow.
+3. Remove the wheel hub cover with the extraction hook in the direction of the arrow.
 If necessary, use a lug wrench for removal fig. 182.
+Apply force gradually and avoid twisting the cover, because uneven pressure can damage the retaining points.

 Installing the full wheel cover